Raymond C. Wixson Memorial Garden

-Yes, however, two sites mus be purchased to accomodate the bronze plaque for the second person.
+Yes, however, two sites must be purchased to accommodate the bronze plaque for the second person.
 There would be an additional charge for the second opening of the site and the setting of two plaques.

 May we put flowers on the individual sites?

 In order to preserve the appearance of the Memorial Garden, individual flowers or other mementos are not permitted at sites.
 The Garden is a place of simple beauty where every season is a reminder of nature's gifts.